alexthekukats/ImageDifferentiator/README.md

 # ImageDifferentiator

-todo: add imagedatatype list class to the app
+todo: add ImageDataTypeList class to the app